aboffelli/interomics/README.md

 ### Alpha-Diversity

 Only the "X" variable and the "Measures" are required for the Alpha-Diversity plot.
 The "Color" and "Shape" variables are optional, if not selected, all samples will be colored black and shaped as circles.
 You can select multiple types of measure, each of them will be displayed side by side.

+The slider can be used to trim the data for the alpha-diversity calculation.
+OTUs with the abundance equal to or lower than the number selected will be removed for the calculation.

 The alpha-diversity plot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
 Hovering the mouse over the plot gives you the information about the selected variables and value of the measure selected.
 You can hide a group by clicking on the legend corresponding to that group in the right side, or isolate a group by double clicking in the legend corresponding to the group.
 In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc. Click the button "Download" to download the original plot as pdf – any interactive change, such as zoom or hidden objects, will not be present.